v6d-io/v6d/k8s/cmd/references.md

 ### Synopsis

-Start the manager of vineyard operator
+Start the manager of vineyard operator.

 ```
 vineyardctl manager [flags]